permoller/CrudApp/README.md

 The `EntityBase` type has a property named `IsSoftDeleted`.
 When the endpoint to delete an entity is called it sets this property instead of actually deleting the entity from the database.

-The endpoints to get and query entities for entities will, by default, not return entities that have been soft deleted.
+The endpoints to get and query entities will, by default, not return entities that have been soft deleted.
 But they have parameters that enable the soft deleted entities to be included in the results.

 Once an entity has been soft deleted it can no longer be updated using the update endpoint.